-If you’re looking for a way to enlarge or enhance your breasts, you are probably considering either breast implants or fat transfer, but what next?
+If you’re looking for a way to enlarge or enhance your breasts, you are probably considering the question – breast implants vs fat transfer, but what should you really consider?
 Both are popular treatment options for breast enlargement.
 However, they are very different procedures.
 Let’s take a look at the difference between the two so you can choose the best treatment for you.

 A Quick Overview of Breast Implants and Fat Transfer